NVIDIA/spark-rapids-tools/user_tools/README.md

           Default: '.'
           Base output directory.
 The final output will go into a subdirectory called wrapper-output.
           It will overwrite any existing directory with the same name.
+        --gpu_cluster_props=GPU_CLUSTER_PROPS
+            Type: Optional[str]
+            Default: None
+            Path of a file (json/yaml) containing configurations of the GPU cluster on which the Spark applications was run.
+            The path is a local filesystem, or gstorage url.
+            This option does not require the cluster to be live.
+            When missing, the configurations are considered the same as the ones used by the execution cluster.
+        --gpu_cluster_region=GPU_CLUSTER_REGION
+            Type: Optional[str]
+            Default: None
+            The region where the GPU cluster belongs to.
+Note that this parameter requires 'gpu_cluster_props' to be defined.
+            When missing, the region is set to the value passed in the 'region' argument.
+        --gpu_cluster_zone=GPU_CLUSTER_ZONE
+            Type: Optional[str]
+            Default: None
+            The zone where the GPU cluster belongs to.
+Note that this parameter requires 'gpu_cluster_props' to be defined.
+            When missing, the zone is set to the same zone as the 'cluster' on which the Profiling tool is submitted.
       --debug=DEBUG
           Type: bool
           Default: False